pittisl/Generative-AI-Tutorial/README.md

 More work can be found in [Huggingface PEFT paper collection](https://huggingface.co/collections/PEFT/peft-papers-6573a1a95da75f987fb873ad) and it's highly recommended to practice with [HuggingFace PEFT API](https://github.com/huggingface/peft).

 ### Efficient Generation
-Accelerating decoding of large language models is crucial for improving inference speed and efficiency, especially in real-time or latency-sensitive applications.
+Accelerating decoding of LLMs is crucial for improving inference speed and efficiency, especially in real-time or latency-sensitive applications.
 Here are some representative work of speeding up decoding process of LLMs:

 - [Deja Vu: Contextual Sparsity for Efficient LLMs at Inference Time (ICML 2023 Oral)](https://openreview.net/forum?id=wIPIhHd00i)
 - [LLMLingua: Compressing Prompts for Accelerated Inference of Large Language Models (EMNLP 2023)](https://arxiv.org/abs/2310.05736)